-Garmin is on the third version of its power meter pedal, the Garmin Vector 3.
-The Vector 3 measures left and right leg power whereas the Vector 3S measures left leg power only.
-Garmin power meters feature an ultra-slim pedal body, Bluetooth SMART, easy installation and Garmin’s Cycling Dynamics pedaling metrics.
+Garmin is on the third version of its popular power meter pedal, the Garmin Vector 3.
+The Vector 3 comes in two versions: a dual-sided version (Vector 3) and a single-sided version (Vector 3S).
+With both versions, you get both a left and right pedal.
+However, the V3 has a power sensor in each pedal and can therefore measure both left and right leg power.
+The V3S has a senor in just the left pedal and measures left leg power only.
+Garmin power meters feature an ultra-slim pedal body, Bluetooth SMART, easy set-up and Garmin’s Cycling Dynamics pedaling metrics.

-Weight: The Garmin power meters weigh 155 grams per pedal.
+The Garmin power meters weigh 155 grams per pedal.
 This is within a few grams of many of the other popular pedal-based power meters.

-Accuracy: Garmin power meters are accurate to within +/- 1.0%.
+These units are accurate to within +/- 1.0%.
 This is on par (to slightly better) than the majority of other power meters on the market.

-Warranty: Garmin power meters come with a two-year manufacturer’s warranty.
+Garmin power meters come with a two-year manufacturer’s warranty.